runicscribe/worldbuilding-docs/dae-machina/culture/organizations/dalfae_other.md

 Loose collection of smaller tribes that are culturally quite similar, spread across the southern great plains All together, they make up the largest population of Hyenid fae in Dael.

-They frequently practice temporary reanimation, both to more easily bring prey back to their settlement and for assistance in combat.
+They frequently practice temporary reanimation (often of the null zombie variety), both to more easily bring prey back to their settlement and for assistance in combat.

 #### Northern